All of the books coming to Dungeons and Dragons in 2023 and beyond

 Some jobs require more than simply wielding a sword or slinging a spell.
 Whether it’s procuring a well-guarded item or obtaining crucial information from an imprisoned contact, these tasks require careful planning and flawless execution.
 The secretive organization called the Golden Vault specializes in hiring crews for such jobs, and for the most daunting assignments—pursuing fabulous treasures and stopping dire threats—that crew is your characters.

-- Spring 2023: Bigby Presents: Glory of the Giants sourcebook
+- Q3 2023: Bigby Presents: Glory of the Giants sourcebook

-A spiritual successor to Fizban’s Treasury of Dragons, this sourcebook focuses on the large, angry folk of Dungeons and Dragons. wherein Bigby — yes, that Bigby, the one with all the Hand spells — lays out the history and role of Giants in the 5e D&D multiverse.
+A spiritual successor to Fizban’s Treasury of Dragons, this sourcebook focuses on the large, angry folk of Dungeons and Dragons. wherein Bigby — yes, that Bigby, of Bigby’s Hand fame — lays out the history and role of Giants in the 5e D&D multiverse.
 There’s an Unearthed Arcana that serves to playtest some of these ideas in case you’re curious to see where this is headed.

-A new campaign based around the intro adventure Lost Mine of Phandelver.
-The Phandelver Campaign will expand that original adventure out into something along the lines of Baldur’s Gate: Descent into Avernus, although we still have very little by way of details on exactly what this will end up looking like.
-There’s a fair amount of established history for the town of Phandelver and its roots in a prosperous community sacked by Orcs some five centuries past, so if you like the Forgotten Realms or campaign style adventures in D&D this one might be a bright spot next year.
+Based around the intro adventure Lost Mine of Phandelver, this new adventure will take us back to Phandalin where a mysterious obelisk is unleashing monstrous danger beneath the earth.
+There’s a fair amount of established history for Phandalin and its roots in a prosperous community sacked by Orcs some five centuries past.
+If you like the Forgotten Realms or campaign style adventures in D&D this one might be a bright spot out of this year’s books.

 Please consider supporting our Patreon!

 Join the Discussion

 Blizzard Watch is a safe space for all readers.
 By leaving comments on this site you agree to follow our commenting and community guidelines.